CrystalFerrai/ValheimMods/DeathPenalty/package/README.md

-﻿Allows tweaking various death related values.
+Allows tweaking various death related values.
 You can make death softer or harder as desired by editing the config.

 * Tune the death penalty skill loss percentage.
 * Modify the duration of the "No Skill Loss" buff.